-There is no salvation.
 There is nothing I can do, or anyone do for me, that can rescue me from being what I am: a human animal conditioned in every sense.
 No deliverance from guilt, pain, death.
 No act, belief, or experience that would make acceptable the unacceptable.
 No person, institution, concept, or intuition to hope in.
 Nothing to hold, seek, or look forward to.

 I sense that our motives for taking part in an action for peace are crucial to the effectiveness of that action.
 But I am not clear about my motives.
 I can’t say with confidence that I am moved more by love for enemies (in this case, warmongers and other violent people) than by a desire…